 Dr Strand is the title of an exhibition and a book about the late doctor, feminist and activist Kitty Strand.
 The personal picture-memoir is told by her daughter, Nina Strand.
 Kitty and Nina were planning a journey across the U.S. that they never had time to take before Kitty passed away in 2001.
 In 2012 Nina took the trip together with her own daughter in order to revive her mothers thoughts and ideas - for one last time.

-The exhibition shows photographs from the trip and opens on TM51 Window Gallery in Oslo on the 11th of September.
-The book, published by Journal in a Norwegian and an English version, will be launched at the opening.
+The exhibition showed photographs from the trip and opened on TM51 Window Gallery in Oslo the 11th of September in 2015.
+The book, published by Journal in a Norwegian and an English version, was launched at the opening.
+See more of the book here.

 Zines on being an artist, in this one I evaluate our minister of culture.